D.C. United: Radio

-Radio rights are held by iHeartMedia.
-Coverage airs on WTSD and WWDC-HD2.
-Spanish television audio are also available on iHeartRadio.
-Longtime former TV play-by-play voice of D.C.
-United Dave Johnson serves as the English radio play-by-play voice.
+Radio rights have been held by iHeartMedia since the 2022 season.
+Coverage airs on WMZQ-FM-HD2 and W284CQ (104.7 FM).
+Spanish television audio is also available on iHeartRadio.
+Coverage in the first season was a simulcast of television commentary; after Apple TV picked up television rights, Dave Johnson moved to radio to continue as the team's play-by-play voice, with former Washington Stars player and U.S. international Bruce Murray as analyst.

 D.C.
 United's first radio partner was WMET (1160 AM), which picked up coverage in 2003.
 For the 2009 season, games moved to WTOP (1050 AM), but the station did not renew its deal and the team went the next four seasons without English-language radio.
 Tony Limarzi was the commentator.

 WACA (1540 AM) broadcast commentary in Spanish from the team's founding through the 2009 season.
-In 2010, coverage moved to WDCN-LP (87.7 FM) through the end of the 2012 season.
+In 2010, Spanish coverage moved to WDCN-LP (87.7 FM) through the end of the 2012 season.

 Coverage in both languages returned for the 2014 season, as D.C.
 United entered into a four-year deal with CBS Radio, including English commentary on WJFK-FM (106.7 FM) or WJFK (1580 AM) and Spanish on WLZL-HD2 (107.9 FM-HD2).
 The contract with CBS Radio expired after the 2017 season.